Cáceres, Spain

-Name
+Etymology

 "Cáceres" letter art in the Main Plaza.

 No consensus has been reached among historians regarding the etymology of Cáceres, some considering its origin as Roman and others as Arabic.
 Among philologists consensus is that it is Latin nomenclature distorted by Arabic, until finally adapting to the definitive Christian name, as occurred with at least half the place names of ancient origin in the southern Iberian Peninsula.

 Regarding its possible Roman origin, two known Latin names could have evolved into the current "Cáceres."
 One possible derivation is from the colony "Norba Caesarina" (founded in 34 BC), "Norba" in honor of the hometown of Gaius Norbanus Flaccus, the Roman general who founded the town, and "Caesarina" in memory of Julius Caesar.
 The other is from "Castra Caecilia," given by the consul Quinto Cecilio Metelo Pío to one of the military camps near the colony.
 With any of these toponyms based on "castra" ("camp"), its ablative "castris," which means "in the camp", could have provided the original form of the current "Cáceres."

 Historians have debated which of these is the true origin; until the 19th century it was mistakenly thought that Norba Caesarina was the neighboring town of Alcántara, while it was believed that the walled enclosure of Cáceres was Castra Caecilia.

-Due to the documentary obscurity of the Visigoth period, it is unclear by what name Caceres was known when the Muslims arrived.
+Due to the documentary obscurity of the Visigoth period, it is unclear which was the name for Caceres when the Muslim armies arrived.
 Documents from the 3rd and 4th Centuries indicate that the name of the area had been shortened to the colloquial form of "Castris."

 The Ravenna Cosmography fixes the use of "Castris" in the 4th century; however, the following mentions of the locality reappear in Muslim texts: